fhiso/legacy-format/serialisation.md

 definitions of ASCII is meant, partly because the Unicode standard is much more readily available than the ASCII one, and partly because ASCII allows certain punctuation marks a be used as combining diacritics when they follow the backspace *character* (U+0008).
-This cannot be used legally in GEDCOM as the backspace *character* is not permitted.
-Unicode provides separate combining diacritics and does not allow this use.
+This use of ASCII combining diacritics is not included in [ISO 10646], and is forbidden in both GEDCOM and ELF as the backspace *character* *must not* occur.
+Unicode provides a separate set of combining diacritics which are permitted in ELF.

 ANSEL refers to the Extended Latin Alphabet Coded Character Set for Bibliographic Use defined in [ANSEL].
 If an ELF file is determined to use the ANSEL *character encoding* it *must* be converted into a sequence of Unicode *characters* before it can be processed further.
-This is discussed in §3.3.1.
+This is discussed in {§ansel}.

 If other *character encodings* are supported, they too must be converted into a sequence of Unicode *characters* for further processing.